T3ch-miNer/ID_GEN_FLASK/README.md

 ## ID_GEN_FLASK

-##Objective : Import your messy excel or CSV file and export it into a cleaned data where all the duplicate and fraudulent data is filtered.
+##Objective : Import your messy excel or CSV file and export it into a cleaned data where all the duplicate and fraudulent data(like name , number , address) is filtered.

 HOW TO RUN :
 after cloning this repo in your computer